Department of Civil and Environmental Engineering, Imperial College London: Academics

 Each section has its own head and laboratories.
 Research carried out in the department covers experimental, analytical, computational and theoretical work.
 Additionally, field research is conducted, especially in the Environmental and Geotechnical Engineering sections.
 Each section is responsible for their postgraduate courses, taught and non-taught.
-The Department also houses the Laing O'Rourke Centre for Systems Engineering and Innovation.
+The department also houses the Laing O'Rourke Centre for Systems Engineering and Innovation.

 Rankings

-The college ranks 10th in the world for engineering in the Times Higher Education subject rankings, and the department in particular ranks 3rd in the world, and 2nd in the UK after Cambridge, in the QS World University Rankings.
-Domestically, the department ranks 2nd on the Complete University Guide's 2019 civil engineering table, and 1st on The Guardian's 2019 civil engineering university subject rankings.
+The college ranked 10th in the world for engineering in the 2018 Times Higher Education subject rankings, and the department in particular ranked 3rd in the world, and 2nd in the UK after Cambridge, in the 2018 QS World University Rankings.
+Domestically, the department ranked 2nd on the Complete University Guide's 2019 civil engineering table, and 1st on The Guardian's 2019 civil engineering university subject rankings.

 Study

-The Department offers both undergraduate and postgraduate level studies, as well as a number of short courses for practising engineers.
+The department offers both undergraduate and postgraduate level studies, as well as a number of short courses for practising engineers.

 Undergraduate

 The department offers an undergraduate Master of Engineering course which last four years.
 The department has study-abroad arrangements with universities in Europe, including ETH Zurich, TU-Delft, École des ponts ParisTech and ENSHM Grenoble, as well as in America, Australia and Hong Kong.
 All students graduating with the MEng degree are also awarded the Associateship of the City & Guilds Institute, ACGI.